Skip to main content Skip to secondary navigation

 Grantmaking Program

-The Retirement Research Foundation (RRF) focuses on improving the quality of life for older people.
+The RRF Foundation for Aging focuses on improving the quality of life for older people.
 In an effort to strengthen the Foundation’s impact, RRF has established Priority Areas.
 These Priority Areas are specific topics in aging that will be given higher priority within the Foundation’s grantmaking program.

 • Caregiving: Ensuring that caregivers are informed, well-trained, and supported, while providing care to older people in community settings.